 - Duration of the license

-- Payment or royalties (if any)
+- Payment or royalty (if any)

-- Whether the license is exclusive or non-exclusive
+- Whether it’s exclusive or non-exclusive

 Step 2: Notarize the Agreement